coral-cloud/coral-rtc/docs/api.md

 1. You can run nodejs on a separate domain or separate port or on a separate server
 2. You can set `socketURL="ip-address"` to link nodejs server
-3. Now you can run RTCMultiConnection demos on any webpage; whether it is PHP page, ASP.net page, python or ruby page or whatever framework running top over HTML.
+3. Now you can run RTCMultiConnection apps on any webpage; whether it is PHP page, ASP.net page, python or ruby page or whatever framework running top over HTML.

 ```javascript
 connection.socketURL = 'https://onlyChangingPort.com:8888/';